 Properly Cleaning Up Plugin Resources on QGIS Shutdown

-To properly clean up plugin resources on QGIS shutdown, implement a deterministic unload() method that explicitly reverses every initialization step: disconnect all Qt signals, terminate background threads, close file and database handles, deregister custom map tools, and remove UI elements.
-QGIS automatically invokes unload() during application exit, but Python’s garbage collector will not reliably release C+±backed QGIS objects, locked files, or active thread pools.
-Manual teardown is mandatory to prevent memory leaks, corrupted project states, and OS-level file locks.
+To properly clean up plugin resources on QGIS shutdown, implement a deterministic unload() method that explicitly reverses every initialization step: stop background threads, disconnect all Qt signals, deregister custom map tools, remove UI elements, and close file and database handles.
+QGIS automatically invokes unload() during application exit, but Python’s garbage collector will not reliably release C+±backed QGIS objects, locked files, or active thread pools — so manual teardown is mandatory.

 Why Explicit Teardown Is Non-Negotiable

 Python’s reference counting and cyclic garbage collector are unaware of QGIS’s underlying C++ object graph.
 Relying on __del__ or implicit scope exit frequently leaves dangling pointers, orphaned toolbar actions, and locked SQLite WAL files.
-The cleanup order matters: stop background workers first, disconnect signals, tear down UI components, and finally clear class-level references.
+The cleanup order matters and must be followed consistently: terminate background workers first, then disconnect signals, tear down UI components, close I/O handles, and finally null out Python references.

 Production-Ready unload() Template